Parameterization of Copulas and Covariance Decay of Stochastic Processes: Preliminaries

-The usefulness of Sklar's Theorem (and of copulas for extension) as a tool for statistical analysis and modeling lies on allowing one to deal separately with the joint dependence structure, characterized by the copula, and the marginals of a given random vector.
+where for a function $F$, $F^{(-1)}$ denotes its pseudo-inverse given by $F^{(-1)}(x)\vcentcolon=\inf\big\{u\in \mathrm{Ran}(F): F(u)\geq x\big\}$ and, for a function $f$, $\mathrm{Ran}(f)$ denotes the range of $f$. \end{thm} The usefulness of Sklar's Theorem (and of copulas for extension) as a tool for statistical analysis and modeling lies on allowing one to deal separately with the joint dependence structure, characterized by the copula, and the marginals of a given random vector.
 This flexibility has been extensively explored in the literature.
-Another important result which shall be frequently used here is the copula version of the Hoeffding's lemma.

-\begin{lema}[Hoeffding's Lemma] Let $X$ and $Y$ be two continuous random variables with marginal distributions $F$ and $G$, respectively, and copula $C$.
+Another important result which shall be frequently used here is the copula version of the Hoeffding's lemma. \begin{lema}[Hoeffding's Lemma] Let $X$ and $Y$ be two continuous random variables with marginal distributions $F$ and $G$, respectively, and copula $C$.
 Then, the covariance between $X$ and $Y$ is given by